Sudden Infant Death Syndrome

 What is sudden infant death syndrome?

-SIDS (sometimes called crib or cot death) is the term used to describe the unpredictable sudden death of a normal infant < 1 year of age (usually between 1 month and 1 year), which remains unexplained after all causes of death have been ruled out.
+SIDS (sometimes called crib or cot death) is the term used to describe the unpredictable sudden death of a normal infant less than 1 year of age (usually between 1 month and 1 year), which remains unexplained after all causes of death have been ruled out.
 Most of these infants die aged < 6 months.

 What causes sudden infant death syndrome?